TRAINING COURSE DESCRIPTIONS

 Asbestos Abatement Supervisor Course

 The 40-hour Asbestos Abatement Supervisor course focuses on the hazards of being exposed to asbestos, the specific safe work practices of abating and preventing fiber release of asbestos containing materials, supervisor responsibilities, engineering controls, final clearance testing and personal protective equipment used on the asbestos abatement project.
 During this course, the trainees have an opportunity for group discussions concerning legal rights of the workers, supervisors and hands-on exercises.
-A $116.00 fee to the Commonwealth of Pennsylvania from the trainee, is required upon successful completion of the class, which expires in one year from the successful completion date of the class.
+A fee will be provided to the Commonwealth of Pennsylvania from the Training Fund, upon successful completion of the class, which expires in one year from the successful completion date of the class.

 Asbestos Abatement Supervisor Annual Refresher Course

 The 8-hour Asbestos Abatement Supervisor Refresher course is designed to meet the refresher course requirements of the Federal Environmental Protection Agency, Pennsylvania state regulations and OSHA standards.
 Trainees are presented with updated information regarding new regulations, equipment, work practices, and other related information.
 Completion of the Asbestos Supervisor Refresher provides continued eligibility for state certification under the EPA Model Accreditation Plan adopted by the states.
-A $116.00 fee to the Commonwealth of Pennsylvania from the trainee is required upon successful completion of the class.
+A fee to the Commonwealth of Pennsylvania will be provided by the Training Fund upon successful completion of the class.

 Asbestos Abatement Worker Course

 The 40-hour Asbestos Abatement Worker course focuses on identification and sampling methods of asbestos abatement work places.
 Health effects of occupational exposure to asbestos and work place regulations are necessary topics covered in the class.
 There are group activities that provide instruction on building temporary containment structures and using negative air pressure in the containment areas to accomplish simulated abatement techniques of wet removal methods, encapsulation, building enclosures and using glove bags.
-The use of Personal Protective Equipment and engineering controls are emphasized.
-There is a $60.00 fee to the Commonwealth of Pennsylvania from the trainee that is required after successful completion of the course.
+The use of personal protective equipment and engineering controls are emphasized.
+There is a fee provided to the Commonwealth of Pennsylvania from the Training Fund after successful completion of the course.
 Certification is only valid for one year from the successful completion of the class.

 Asbestos Abatement Worker Annual Refresher Course

 The Commonwealth of Pennsylvania, Department of Labor and Industry requires all certified Asbestos Abatement Workers complete an annual refresher in order to remain current in the abatement industry.
 The 8-hour class provides all of the necessary update training to accomplish this.
-There is a $60.00 fee the trainee is required to generate to the Commonwealth of Pennsylvania at the successful completion of the class.
+There is a fee provided by the Training Fund, to the Commonwealth of Pennsylvania at the successful completion of the class.

 Concrete Placement and Finishing

-This is a 40-hour course that covers estimating concrete quantities, site preparation, job built concrete forms, concrete admixtures, placement and consolidation of concrete, finishing and curing the placed concrete and concrete repair.
+This course covers estimating concrete quantities, site preparation, job built concrete forms, concrete admixtures, placement and consolidation of concrete, finishing and curing the placed concrete and concrete repair.
 The course is a great introduction to working with a concrete crew as safety considerations and hands-on practice is covered for each of these topics.

 Concrete Reinforcing (Rod Tying)